daviduffy/tiny_gallery_slider/README.md

 ### Animation:
  - only scrolling (no fading) supported
  - animation timing and easing set in CSS via the `g-slider--is-animating` class
- - classes for previous, active, and next slides:
+ - classes for previous, current, and next slides:
     ```CSS
         .g-slider__slide--is-prev
         .g-slider__slide--is-current
         .g-slider__slide--is-next
     ```